chowchin/novarow-r50/README.md

 ## License

 This project is open source.
-Please ensure compliance with any applicable rowing machine manufacturer APIs and protocols."
+Please ensure compliance with any applicable rowing machine manufacturer APIs and protocols.